Celts to the Crèche

 Upon entering the waters, one is supposed to walk down three steps into the pool and walk across or be carried across the pool three times, likely part of a Celtic ritual of baptism by triple immersion.

 Holywell has been visited by numerous royalty throughout the years and is the only place in the U.K. of continuous pilgrimage since its inception over 1400 years ago.
+There is an official St. Winefride Pilgrimage Trail through The British Pilgrimage Trust that journeys from Shrewsbury to Holywell.

 She lost her head and I kissed her finger: When visiting Holywell in September of 2009, it was my first encounter with a relic being brought out to venerate and to kiss.
 The woman who is in charge of Holywell was insistent that I attend the veneration of St. Winifred’s finger.
 A suitcase was ceremoniously opened and a finger was brought forth to kiss.
 This was a first for this former Southern Baptist, now mainline Protestant, but yes, I did kiss the finger.